Evan White error opens door for Astros’ late comeback as Mariners lose fourth in a row

 Jose Altuve then hit a sacrifice fly to make it 7-5.

-Servais said he was saving Kendall Gravemen, the Mariners’ best reliever, for the save situation in the ninth inning — a save situation that never materialized.
+Servais said he was saving Kendall Graveman, the Mariners’ best reliever, for the save situation in the ninth inning — a save situation that never materialized.

 “I thought, up until the eighth inning, we did a lot of really good things tonight,” Servais said.
 “We swung the bats much better. … Unfortunately, the eighth inning got away from us.
 You’ve got to credit the Astros.
-Their tough in this ballpark.
+They’re tough in this ballpark.
 If you give a team like that a crack in the doorway, they slam right through it.”

+The Mariners managed just two hits in a 2-0 loss to Houston on Tuesday.

-The Mariners had hit Greinke, the Astros’ veteran ace, with four runs in his four innings — just 11 days after Greinke masterful outing against the Mariners in Seattle.
+They finally got to Greinke in the third inning Wednesday.
+They hit the Astros’ veteran ace with four runs over the next two innings — just 11 days after Greinke’s masterful outing against the Mariners in Seattle.

-Luis Torrens busted out of his anemic April with two extra-base hits off Greinke — including his first home run of the season — and J.P.
+Luis Torrens busted out of his anemic April with two extra-base hits — including his first home run of the season — and J.P.
 Crawford came through with a run-scoring double.

-Kyle Lewis hit a solo home run in the fifth inning to make it 5-2, his second of the season.
+Kyle Lewis hit a solo home run in the fifth inning to make it 5-2, his second homer of the season.
 He hit his first Monday in Houston.

 “Good signs offensively,” Servais said.

-The loss wasted a solid start from young right-hander Justin Dunn, who allowed three runs in 5.2 innings.
+The loss wasted a solid start from young right-hander Justin Dunn, who allowed three runs in 5.2 innings, his longest outing of the season.
 He was pulled after 84 pitches.

+Dunn has allowed three runs or less in all four of his starts, emerging as one of the team’s most pleasant surprises in the opening month.
+He’ll take a 3.98 ERA into May.

+“I like where I’m at,” Dunn said.
+“I’m definitely not going to be complacent.
+I’m going to try to get better.
+Like I said, I really haven’t had put-away stuff yet this year, so continue to work on that and stay with the mentality of attacking and try to throw in the strike zone and let my guys play behind me.”

 NOTES

 — Right fielder Mitch Haniger was a late scratch from Wednesday’s lineup.
-“He didn’t feel 100 percent today.
+“He didn’t feel 100% today.
 He thought he was dragging a little bit,” Servais said.
 “So I went ahead and made the call to scratch him.
 I think we do need to be very disciplined and understand where he’s at (physically) as he makes his comeback after being out so long.
 I’ll take the heat on that one.
 That was my call.
 It’s not worth it to push it.”

-— An MRI on left-hander Nick Margevicius’ shoulder revealed inflammation, Mariners manager Scott Servais said.
+— An MRI on left-hander Nick Margevicius’ shoulder revealed inflammation, Servais said.
 Margevicius will need further testing on his shoulder when the Mariners return to Seattle.

 The Mariners made several transactions on Wednesday: